 - Carlo M. Croce

 Metatranscriptomics and transcriptional interdependencies

 Novo Nordisk Foundation Center for Protein Research at University of Copenhagen and Center for Biological Sequence Analysis, Technical University of Denmark

 Max Planck Institute, Dresden, Germany

-Participants will be arranged in a comfortable hotel at very special rates.
-The conference room (in the same hotel) is air-conditioned and equipped with all conference materials.
+Participants will be arranged in comfortable hotels at very special rates.
+The conference room (very close to the same hotels) is air-conditioned and equipped with all conference materials.
 Special areas are reserved to students for the afternoon coursework and study.
 The island of Lipari can be easily reached from Milazzo, Palermo, Naples, Messina and Reggio Calabria by ferry or hydrofoil (50 minutes from Milazzo).

 Two kinds of participants are welcome.
 Students: Participants who are expected to do afternoon courseworks and take a final exam (The grades will be given following the ECTS grading scale).
 The course will involve a total of 24 hours of teaching.
 According to our university rules passing the final exam gives right to an equivalent of 6 ECTS credits in any Ph.D. program.
 Auditors: participants who are not interested in taking the final exam.

-Registration fee is 470 Euros.
-The fee covers the course material, bus+hydrofoil Catania airport-Lipari-Catania airport, social event.
-Late registration is 570 Euros.
+Registration fee is 600 Euros.
+The fee covers the course material, bus+hydrofoil Catania airport-Lipari-Catania airport, social events and coffee breaks.
+Late registration is 700 Euros.